New American Bible: Psalms revision

-Fourth edition: NABRE
+NAB Revised Edition

 In 1994, work began on a revision of the Old Testament.

 In September 2008, the Ad Hoc Committee accepted the final book of the Old Testament, namely, Jeremiah.
-In November of that year, the United States Conference of Catholic Bishops approved the complete Old Testament, including footnotes and introductions, but it would not permit it to be published with the Book of Psalms of 1991.
-It accepted the revised Grail Psalter instead, which the Holy See approved and which replaced the revised NAB Psalter for lectionaries for Mass in the United States.
+In November of that year, the United States Conference of Catholic Bishops approved the complete Old Testament, including footnotes and introductions, but they would not permit it to be published with the Book of Psalms of 1991, for which permission for liturgical use had been withdrawn in 1994—the 1998 edition of the lectionary for the U.S. used the Grail Psalms instead, which the Holy See approved and which replaced the original NAB Psalter for lectionaries for Mass in the United States.
 The Psalms were again revised in 2008 and sent to the Bishops Committee on Divine Worship but also rejected in favor of the revised Grail Psalter.
 A final revision of the NAB Psalter was undertaken using suggestions that the Ad Hoc Committee vetted and to more strictly conform to Liturgiam Authenticam.

-In January 2011, it was announced that the fourth edition of the NAB would be published on March 9 of that year.
+In January 2011, it was announced that the Revised Edition of the NAB would be published on March 9 of that year.

 Future editions of the NAB

 In 2012, the USCCB "announced a plan to revise the New Testament of the New American Bible Revised Edition so a single version can be used for individual prayer, catechesis and liturgy."

-The revision is now underway and, after the necessary approvals from the Bishops and the Holy See, is expected to be completed by 2025.
+On November 11, 2025, it was announced that the revised translation would be published in 2027 with a new name, The Catholic American Bible (CAB).